geudde/attic-chest/pages/13.reference/01.porden/docs.md

 In the red splendour of the setting sun.

 As slowly now descend the shades of night,
-What glories burst on Leonora's sight !
+What glories burst on Leonora's sight!
 Far to the left, the flame in flashes broke
 Thro' the thick volumes of incumbent smoke
 That shroud Vesuvio's head • before them far,